 From the BLM website: "#BlackLivesMatter was founded in 2013 in response to the acquittal of Trayvon Martin’s murderer.
 Black Lives Matter Foundation, Inc is a global organization in the US, UK, and Canada, whose mission is to eradicate white supremacy and build local power to intervene in violence inflicted on Black communities by the state and vigilantes.
 By combating and countering acts of violence, creating space for Black imagination and innovation, and centering Black joy, we are winning immediate improvements in our lives."

 On behalf of the Syracuse University Libraries Diversity and Inclusion Team,

-Tarida Anantachai, Lead Librarian, Learning Commons (Co-Chair)
+Tarida Anantachai, Lead Librarian, Department of Learning and Academic Engagement (Co-Chair)

 Nicole Westerdahl, Reference and Access Services Librarian, SCRC (Co-Chair)

 Stephanie McReynolds, Librarian for Business, Management, and Entrepreneurship